jspinak/brobot/docs/docs/01-getting-started/transitions.md

 ### Core Concept: No Primary Target State

-**Critical Understanding**: In Brobot, transitions don't have a "primary" target.
+**Critical Understanding**: In Brobot 1.1.0, transitions don't have a "primary" target.
 ALL states in the `activate` set are treated equally for pathfinding purposes.

 ```java
 // All four states are equal - any can be used as a path node